bfsujason/llm_corpus_annotation/README.md

 The annotation schemas, linguistic categories, and evaluation criteria used in our LLM prompts draw heavily from:
 - The part-of-speech tagging systems implemented in CLAWS7, HanLP and spaCy
 - The dependency parsing approaches from Stanza
-- The semantic tagging framework from UCREL's semantic analysis work (PyMUSAS & Multilingual-USAS)
+- The semantic tagging framework from UCREL's Multilingual-USAS & PyMUSAS

 **This project explores how LLMs can be leveraged for corpus annotation when guided by the expert knowledge encoded in these tools.**